 For me, the answer is a lot more than I used to.
 I remember back when I was completing my Doctorate in Clinical Psychology, I would finish up my day of placement at Peter MacCallum Cancer Centre and walk through the Fitzroy Gardens on the way to Jolimont train station.
-It was a nice way to end my work day with a brisk walk and lovely scenery, but the thing that always amazed me was the amount of people that were laying around, reading a book or chatting with friends.
+It was a beautiful way to end my work day with a brisk walk and lovely scenery, but the thing that always amazed me was the number of people that were laying around, reading a book or chatting with friends.
 “Where do they find the time?”
 I would ask myself in amazement, as I checked my phone to make sure that I wouldn’t be late for the next train.

 A Doctorate is a great way to become more self-disciplined and efficient, as it involves trying to juggle coursework with research, writing a thesis and clinical placement.
-It isn’t great for a work/life balance however, as even after a full day of work and study it always felt like there was a copious amount of work that still needed to be done.
+It isn’t great for a work/life balance, however, as even after a full day of work and study it always felt like there was a copious amount of work that still needed to be done.

-Once my thesis was finally accepted in February 2014 I remember walking through those same gardens after a day of work at the Melbourne Sleep Disorders Centre, and noticed that there were still people out and about, exploring the garden paths with their kids or having a picnic under a tree.
+Once my thesis was finally accepted in February 2014 I remember walking through those same gardens after a day of work at the Melbourne Sleep Disorders Centre and noticed that there were still people out and about, exploring the garden paths with their kids or having a picnic under a tree.
 “Where do they find the time?”
 I asked myself again.

-I was now working full-time in private practice as a Clinical Psychologist, and in general I was feeling more relaxed and less rushed, but always felt like there were more things that needed to be done that were more important than lying around in the park on a weekday afternoon.
+I was now working full-time in private practice as a Clinical Psychologist, and in general, I was feeling more relaxed and less rushed, but always felt like there were more things that needed to be done that were more important than lying around in the park on a weekday afternoon.